-That night, Tim calls and we bemoan how much we miss each other.
-I enjoy his tales of the Chelsea, urging him to tell Bill Burroughs that we haven’t broken up yet.
+That night, Tim calls.
+We bemoan how much we miss each other.
+I enjoy his tales of the Chelsea, urging him to tell Bill Burroughs that we are not broken up yet.
 The decision on whether and when he is going to Hollywood will be decided soon.
-I make him promise he’ll return for The Game, regardless.
+I make him promise to return for The Game, regardless.

 Trixie and Carol use their charm to talk all of us onto the Harvard Cheerleading Squad.
 For some odd reason the boys believe the 3D girls should be dressed in long pants and sweaters, like the boys.
 Trixie, Carol and Jill plan to sew skirts and school blouses.
 I fear they are for falling into a stereotype.
 Mummy promises that appropriate female cheer outfits will be delivered before the weekend.
-The cheer-leading boys are miffed.
-They know that their days as stars of the sidelines are over.
+The boy cheerleaders are miffed.
+They know that their days as stars of the sideline are over.
 Once we work on routines together, their reluctance evaporates.
 Building a pyramid with the girls at the top takes them to new heights.
-Ever bold Jill volunteers to be at the apex and to flip into the arms of two boys on the ground.
-I’m relegated to choreographer, which is fine.
-I tell them that I’ll be up in the press box, to play the National Anthem on my MOOG.
+Ever bold Jill volunteers to be at the apex and flip into the arms of two boys on the ground.
+I am relegated to choreographer, which is fine.
+I tell them that I will be up in the press box, to play the National Anthem on my MOOG.
 The Marching Band is practicing at the same time.
-I’m emboldened to approach the Band Director, suggesting that the spirit section Tim & I had proposed now be allowed.
+I am emboldened to approach the Band Director, suggesting that the spirit section Tim & I had proposed now be allowed.
 He dismisses the idea, out of hand.
 He says we are better off with the cheerleaders.

 As I’m leaving, the boys who want to join the Standing Band approach me.